Carnegie Mellon University traditions

 Carnegie Mellon University is home to a variety of unique traditions, some of which date back to the early days of its over 100-year history.
 Many of these traditions hearken to the university's strength in engineering, such as the buggy races and the mobots, while others are purely social in nature, such as Spring Carnival and The Fence.

 Alma Mater

 The alma mater of Carnegie Mellon University was written by Charles J. Taylor and set to music by J. Vick O'Brien when the university was still named Carnegie Institute of Technology.
 The song was copyrighted by the institute in 1924.

-While not used as much as alma maters at some other universities, its alma mater plays a vital role in the culture and history of Carnegie Mellon University.
+While not used as much as alma maters at some other universities, the song plays a vital role in the culture and history of Carnegie Mellon University.
 It is sung at convocation ceremonies of incoming classes, commencement ceremonies of graduating classes, and other official events such as the investiture of new presidents.
 The university's Kiltie Band plays it at certain home games.

-The full song has three verses.
-Normally, only the first verse is performed.